Head coach Nick Dasovic stressed the importance of discipline ahead of Canada's all-or-nothing U-20 showdown versus the United States on Tuesday.

 "They do have some little deficincies -- if you want to call them that -- that perhaps we're going to try to exploit."

-The Canadian head coach likened the United States team to his own, and he suggested that the similarities in playing styles and mentality between the neighbouring countries produce mostly close match-ups.
+The Canadian head coach likened the United States team to his own, and he suggested that the similarities in playing styles and mentality between the neighboring countries produce mostly close match-ups.

 He expects another one on Tuesday.